Rethinking Newsletters: How to Use the CMS to Get Information to Our Clients

 Consider posting stand-alone articles instead of a monthly newsletter

 Posting articles as stand-alone posts rather than in a once-a-month newsletter allows you to distribute timely information when clients need it most.
 Articles can address specific topics or areas of work and be tailored to a specific audience.
-For example, see Highmoor Farm’s Spotted Wing Drosophila Alerts.
+For example, see Highmoor Farm’s Spotted Wing Drosophila Alerts or Spoonful: Bite-sized Food and Nutrition Information on the Food and Health website.

 Why posting to the web is better than creating and e-mailing PDFs